 But we also want to make sure we:

 - have enough room to deal with back-siphoned water when the return pump turns off

 - have fail-safes in place where possible to prevent floods

 - cooperate with the Herbie, Bean or “siphon-based” overflow designs

 Most of the time, you’ll want to have as big of a sump as you can fit in the area.
-While you may have heard about “added stability” with a larger water volume, this is usually not a noticeable thing.

 Having a larger sump just makes a few things easier and less complicated.
 A bit of extra room to work with means being able to run just about any equipment you want.
 It’s nice to have some space available for extra live rock, reactors, and those sort of things.